How do you create the best home page ever?

 Here’s the best part:

-Regardless of whether you’re a small business, micro-business, mom-and-pop shop, or something in between, you can create a great home page for your site that will serve your audience and represent your business well!
+Regardless of whether you’re a small business, online marketer, blogger, mom-and-pop shop, or something in between, you can create a great homepage for your site that will serve your audience and represent you well!

 To make navigating through this guide a little easier, here is a table of contents for what’s covered: